spatialos/gdk-for-unity/docs/projects/template-fps/overview.md

 The FPS starter project is a great starting point for working on the SpatialOS GDK for Unity.
 Many projects, whatever their genre, share some core elements and this starter project can get you off to a easy start.

 The SpatialOS GDK can help you run your games at scale, making it easy for even a small team to make a massive multiplayer hit game.
 The FPS starter project is already configured to scale-up, and you can test it out right now!
-Check out the [FPS at scale]({{urlRoot}}/projects/template-fps/cloud-fake-clients) guide to dive right in!
+Check out the [FPS at scale]({{urlRoot}}/projects/template-fps/welcome) guide to dive right in!

-<%(#Expandable title="How is the FPS Starter Project licensed?")%><%(/Expandable)%>
+<%(#Expandable title="How is the FPS Starter Project licensed?")%>We _**want**_ you to build on top of the FPS starter project.

+You can find out information about licensing for the SpatialOS GDK for Unity, and its accompanying projects, on the [licensing]({{urlRoot}}/license) page.<%(/Expandable)%>

 ### Where to start?